 This is the latest addition to Les Arcs.
 Designed in a 'Winter Wonderland' style that's a big hit with families or less rowdy groups, it's filled with charming, low rise chalets and is completely ski-in, ski-out.

 Despite its name, Les Arcs 2000 actually sits at about 2100m - great for snow conditions all season.
 Definitely the village for the most serious skiers looking for first lifts, and first tracks.

-Located below Les Arcs, Peisey-Vallandry is the closest of the five to your traditional mountain village.
+Located below Les Arcs, Peisey-Vallandry is the closest of the five to a traditional mountain village.
 It's much quieter than the other villages - perfect for those searching for peace and quiet after a tiring day of skiing.
-What's more, it offers easy access to La Plagne if you've opted for a full Paradiski pass.
+What's more, it offers easy access to La Plagne via the famous double-decker Vanoise Express ski lift if you've opted for a full Paradiski pass.

 While Les Arcs isn't as well-known for après as some of the other French ski resorts, it's still got a handful of venues for groups hoping for a few epic evenings out.